CCFNUM/RastClipper/README.md

-Given a **subject** polygon and one or more **clip** polygons in 2-D, RastClipper rasterizes them onto a shared bitmap and returns the fractional area of the subject that each clip polygon covers.
-The approach is
-topology-agnostic: triangles, quadrilaterals, pentagons, and arbitrary simple polygons can be freely mixed on either side.
+Given a **subject** polygon and one or more **clip** polygons in 2-D, RastClipper rasterizes them onto a shared bitmap and returns the fractional area of the subject that each clip polygon covers, together with the **pixel-weighted centroid** of each overlap region in the original input coordinate system.
+The approach is topology-agnostic: triangles, quadrilaterals, pentagons, and arbitrary simple polygons can be freely mixed on either side.

 ## Motivation